luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 On this step, we gathered our insights and began shaping our hypothesis into potential concepts.

 ### Conceptualize A
+Overwhelmed with insights, we needed to start prioritizing to form a strategy.

+- Understand key pain-points, wants and needs
+- Classify all insights gathered
+- Present our synthesis to stakeholders

 ![Conceptualize](https://user-images.githubusercontent.com/349454/192349388-66660968-a381-4c78-865e-87f63e8883fa.jpg)

 By mapping out our personas, and grouping them in different ways, we start contrasting and comparing qualities and prioritizing feature sets.

 ### Conceptualize B
+Jumped into secondary research to form our product strategy and experience.

+- Created affinity maps
+- Prioritized customer pain-points, wants and needs
+- Validated insights with customers
+-
 ![Conceptualize (2)](https://user-images.githubusercontent.com/349454/192349403-4497492b-5b05-4e8c-8e5b-3d68133d200b.jpg)

 As we develop these concepts and features, we are constantly validating with our customers.

 ### Affinity Map

+- Give me the tools to solve my problems
+- Provide an experience with less friction and more credibility
+- Make Agile work in my teams and organization

 ![Affinity map](https://user-images.githubusercontent.com/349454/192349424-37b97a9a-e605-47cb-9839-5627dc06face.jpg)

 By conceptually grouping this feedback with Affinity Maps, we uncover actionable solution for various pain-points.

 ### Customer Journey Map

+- Purchasing process is cumbersome
+- Unclear how our customers are currently benefiting
+- Clients are not motivated to make a purchase

 ![Customer journey map](https://user-images.githubusercontent.com/349454/192349443-c792d696-1457-4e8e-9be6-d50fa53b9802.jpg)

 And by mapping out these experiences into flows, we can uncover points of friction and areas of opportunity beyond a single use case, or touchpoint with a customer.